nextbitlabs/pytorch-template/README.md

 - `ingest`: preprocess raw data and export it in a suitable format for model training;
 - `train`: train the deep learning model on ingested data;
+- `restore`: restore the training from a saved checkpoint;
 - `eval`: evaluate the model on ingested validation data;
 - `test`: produce model output on a single raw data sample.